RetroPie/RetroPie-Docs/docs/Overscan.md

 The easiest way to fix it is to adjust your TV.
 Modern HDTVs will usually have a setting somewhere in the options that displays the entire 1080p image, including the areas that would be ignored as "overscan".
 For example:
 ### Samsung
 Menu > Picture > Screen Adjustment > Picture Size > change to "Screen Fit"

+### LG

+First disable overscan for the TV and then press the settings button (wheel).

+Settings -> All Settings -> Picture -> Setting for aspect ratio -> Just Scan

+Select "On"

 ### Pioneer
 Look for "Dot by Dot".